 As Vice Provost, Peter K. Bol is responsible for HarvardX, the Harvard Initiative in Learning and Teaching, and research on the science of learning.
 Together with William Kirby, Bol teaches ChinaX (SW12x), a Harvard course that has a global enrollmentRead More

-An Wang Postdoctoral Fellow
+2014-2015: opens in a new windowPaul Vierthaler, An Wang Postdoctoral Fellow

 Donald Sturgeon’s research project, “Big Data and Early China: Corpus-Assisted Interpretation of Classical Chinese,” develops and evaluates fully automated methods for analyzing the contents of pre-modern Chinese documents and their relation to a large existing corpus of pre-modern Chinese writing.

-Digital Methods for Chinese Studies
+Digital Methods for Chinese Studies Course

-The techniques covered in this course all have broad applicability to topics in Chinese studies, and students will be expected to apply them to their own research topics and relevant texts as arranged during the first few sessions.
-The course will end with student presentations in which students apply an appropriate selection of the techniques studied to their own research questions.
+The techniques covered in this course all have broad applicability to topics in Chinese studies, and students are expected to apply them to their own research topics and relevant texts as arranged during the first few sessions.
+The course ends with student presentations in which students apply an appropriate selection of the techniques studied to their own research questions.
 While examples and coursework will draw upon Chinese language source materials, students primarily working with other East Asian languages are also encouraged to take this course.

-The opens in a new windowChina Biographical Database is a freely accessible relational database with biographical information about approximately 360,000 individuals as of April 2015, primarily from the 7th through 19th centuries.
+The opens in a new windowChina Biographical Database is a freely accessible relational database with biographical information about approximately 417,000 individuals as of August 2017, primarily from the 7th through 19th centuries.
 With both online and offline versions, the data is meant to be useful for statistical, social network, and spatial analysis as well as serving as a kind of biographical reference.
 The development of CBDB is now a joint project of the Fairbank Center for Chinese Studies, the Institute of History and Philology of Academia Sinica, and the Center for Research on Ancient Chinese History at Peking University.

 The opens in a new windowChina Historical Geographic Information System, CHGIS, project was launched in January 2001 to establish a database of populated places and historical administrative units for the period of Chinese history between 221 BCE and 1911 CE.
 CHGIS provides a base opens in a new windowGIS platform for researchers to use in spatial analysis, temporal statistical modeling, and representation of selected historical units as digital maps.

-The Fairbank Center’s current An Wang Postdoctoral Fellow, Donald Sturgeon, created and maintains the opens in a new windowChinese Text Project, a highly respected academic resource for scholars.
+The Fairbank Center’s 2016-2017 An Wang Postdoctoral Fellow, Donald Sturgeon, created and maintains the opens in a new windowChinese Text Project, a highly respected academic resource for scholars.
 Dr. Sturgeon began his project in 2005, developing the site as a resource for the study of early Chinese literature.
 He has since created fully automated procedures for accurately identifying and visualizing parallel passages in early Chinese text as well as designing a fully automated OCR system for Chinese transmitted texts.
 Thus far, the system has been applied to over 10 million pages of pre-modern Chinese texts.

-The Fairbank Center for Chinese Studies at Harvard University is pleased to announce the 2017-2018 competition for the An Wang Postdoctoral Fellowships in Chinese Studies.
-Research topics may cover any period of Chinese history or contemporary China and involve any...read more
+The Fairbank Center for Chinese Studies is pleased to announce the 2019-2020 competitions for the An Wang Postdoctoral Fellowships in Chinese Studies, the Digital China Fellow, and the Hou Family Fellowships in Taiwan Studies.
+An Wang Postdoctoral Fellowships...